LukaszSwolkien/EngineeringMetrics/README.md

 The right software indicators can help provide a common language between software engineering team and business leaders.
 From the other hand if we expect teams to adjust processes, we need to make sure that everyone really understands the problem we want to solve.

-The goal of this library is to provide a flexible mechanism for building dashboard(s) from components designed to analyze team performance.
+The goal of this library is to provide a flexible mechanism for building dashboard(s) from components designed to observe and measure many dimmentions of work.
 Data calculated once can be later published on the Confluance website (Jira Confluance macros are supported for dynamic data refresh).
-All settings can be made in jupyter notebooks.
+All setup can be made in jupyter notebooks.
-The ultimate goal is to use these indicators to continuously increase team's productivity.

-There are many tools available, such as eazyBI or built-in gadgets and Jira dashboard reports, and Confluance macros, but thanks to custom code we can do everything, such as numerical measurements of key results.
+There are many tools available, such as built-in gadgets and Jira dashboard reports, and Confluance macros, or paid tools like eazyBI, but thanks to custom code we can do everything, such as integrate data from all sources like Jira, Git, ServiceNow, and calculate numerical measurements of key results we expect team(s) to achive.

 You don't need administrator privileges in Jira or Confluance.
 Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluance page(s).
 You can also add custom code to generate report in any other format

-Note: this is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).
+Note 1: this is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).

+Note 2: There are also other dimmentions not covered in this library which are very important like impact done by the software on customers, profitability, and engineers motivation, engagement, satisfaction, trust, attitute.

 ## Algorithms
-1. __Execution metrics__ to measure the amount of work commited vs delivered.
+1. __Execution metrics__ to measure the amount of work committed vs delivered.
 This data shows how predictable the team is.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
 Such metrics can also be aggregated on the organisation level

     Sprint end date and resolution date for each issue matters